 However, Mint does provide a dedicated tab called Ways To Save, which will walk you through ways to keep more money in your pocket across a range of categories, including:

 - Credit Cards

 - Brokerage accounts

 You can filter credit card offers based on your credit score and reward preferences, whether Cash Back, Air Miles, or Points.

-And if you are with a brokerage firm that charges you when you buy or sell mutual funds, Mint will display brokers that have a wide range of no-transaction-fee, or NTF, mutual funds, such as Fidelity and TD Ameritrade.
+And if you are with a brokerage firm that charges you when you buy or sell mutual funds, Mint will display brokers that have a wide range of no-transaction-fee, or NTF, mutual funds, such as Fidelity.

 One of the best categories in this section is the loans section because Mint helps you to find the best personal loan or best student loan for your own individual circumstances.